gravity182/homeserver/Installation.md

 > [!WARNING]
 > Carry out ALL the steps from the guides above.
 Don't leave out a single step.
 The Trash Guides' profiles is the best you can get out of Radarr.

-Now let's customize our profile a bit:
+Once you're finished with the profile, let's customize it a bit:
 1. Optional: disable quality upgrade.
 Personally I never needed this
 2. Add a few custom formats:
     - [Teaser/Trailer](#teasertrailer) with a score of `-10000` - to filter out teasers & trailers (do you really need them?)